MichaelCurrin/code-cookbook/recipes/make/exports.md

+---
+description: Exporting variables in Makefiles
+---
 # Exports
-> Exporting variables in Makefiles

 ## Sample

 I don't know if these defaults are actually used here.

 - `defaults.mk`
     ```Makefile
     TF_VAR_environment=${ENVIRONMENT}